nervana21/bitcoin-rpc-codegen/README.md

 ## Why Use This?

-Bitcoin Core's RPC interface is powerful — but:

-- ❌ Repetitive to wrap by hand
-- ❌ Error-prone across versions
-- ❌ Fragile at runtime without type safety
-- ❌ Difficult to test reliably without full node setup logic
-- ❌ Prone to flaky bugs from port conflicts and manual wiring

-This toolchain solves these problems by providing:

-- ✅ **Automatic code generation** — fully generated, production-grade client
-- ✅ **Version compatibility** — matches your node's exact RPC interface
+Compared to hand-rolled RPC clients, this toolchain provides:

+- Less repetition
+- Fewer versioning bugs
-- ✅ **Type safety** — compile-time guarantees for all methods
+- More compile-time guarantees
-- ✅ **Built-in testing support** — built-in regtest node management
+- Easier local testing with embedded regtest
-- ✅ **Reliable execution** — no port conflicts or manual wiring
+- Better isolation from flaky environments and port conflicts

+Each improvement is aimed at making Bitcoin Core RPCs easier to integrate, test, and depend on in a modern Rust codebase.
+The result is a type-safe client that just works — aligned with upstream, resilient to changes, and ready for production use.

 ## Semantic Compression: The Guiding Principle

-This project implements a **semantic compression** architecture: rather than manually implementing thousands of lines of code to interface with an evolving protocol, we transform the interface into a concise, structured schema that drives a code generator to produce type-safe Rust clients.
+This project implements a **semantic compression** architecture: instead of hand-coding interfaces to a changing protocol, it models the RPC surface as structured data and generates type-safe Rust clients from that schema.
+This minimizes duplication while preserving fidelity to upstream behavior.

 This approach delivers: